 We collected data through interviews with ten representatives from ten companies in Norway, all operating ICSs.
-The companies were distributed across three industries.
+The companies were distributed across three industries

+(oil and gas, food and beverage, and electricity generation and distribution).
 Interviews were performed using Microsoft Teams, with two of the authors as interviewers and one participant from the company.
 The interviews were recorded for analysis purposes.
 One of the interviewers had the role as lead, while the second asked complementary questions and took notes.
 The interviews lasted between 48 and 68 minutes and focused on ICS cybersecurity challenges related to the three topics of supply chain, handling of vulnerabilities, and testbeds and digital twins.
+The topics were chosen based on the authors' interests.

 The interviews were semi-structured, meaning that they allowed the interviewers to deviate from the prepared questions in the interview guide.
 This format was chosen to allow interviewers to pursue interesting topics, and for the participants to have the freedom to highlight what they perceived as important.
 Consequently, this contributed to the interviews containing information outside of the three main topics listed earlier.
+The interview guide is included in the appendix.
+Due to the semi structured format and limited time, we did not cover all questions in all the interviews.